haruzova/eob-pf/docs/LV3/Projects/344-Using-a-Game-Engine.md

 ![](2024-11-20%2011-18-57.png)
 /// caption
-Staring really hard at `idle_state` for 2000000 hours ASMR to figure out what I messed up
+Staring really hard at `idle_state` for 2000000 hours ASMR to figure out what I messed up (literally one line of code)
 ///

 In preparation of implementing the different actions, I added a global script `data_types` to hold different kinds of game data (useful for things like weapons/tools) and let the player script use it to set their current tool.
 There's no way to change tools yet, though.